Frederick Keeble: Later life

 Keeble retired from academia in 1941.
 In retirement he moved first to Fowey, Cornwall before moving to London.
 He died in his home, a flat on Gloucester Road, London, on 19 October 1952.

 Honours

 Keeble was elected President of the botany section of the British Association in 1912.
 In 1913, he was elected Fellow of the Royal Society (FRS).
 He was elected President of the agricultural section of the British Association in 1920.
 He was elected a member of the Royal Institution in 1924.
 In 1933, he was elected Master of the Worshipful Company of Fruiterers for that year.

 On 4 June 1917, he was appointed Commander of the Order of the British Empire (CBE) 'for services in connection with the War'.
-In the 1922 King's Birthday Honours, he was appointed Knight Bachelor and was therefore granted the use of the title sir.
+In the 1922 Birthday Honours, he was appointed Knight Bachelor and was therefore granted the use of the title sir.
 He was knighted by King George V at Buckingham Palace on 8 July 1922.